 Although employers must request your permission before obtaining your credit report, the FCRA does not prevent employers from denying you a job or promotion, or even terminating you on the basis of your negative credit--even if your credit report is incorrect.
 Some employers have even used an employee's credit report to find out whether the employee was looking for work with other companies, since the credit report lists all companies who have recently accessed the employee's credit.

-However, 101 states have passed legislation that limits an employer's ability to use your credit report in the employment setting.
-Those states are: California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maryland, Oregon, Vermont, and Washington.
+However, 11 states have passed legislation that limits an employer's ability to use your credit report in the employment setting.
+Those states are: California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maryland, Nevada, Oregon, Vermont, and Washington.
 In most of those states, it is now an illegal employment practice for an employer to use a credit report in making employment related decisions.
-There are exceptions in in most states that allow certain employers to use your credit report,, including financial institutions, public safety officers, and where a credit report could be related to your job duties.
-Currently there are 34 bills under consideration which would place restriction on credit considerations for employment.
-Additionally, some localities likesuch New York City, have implemented bands on credit checks for potential employees.
+There are exceptions in most states that allow certain employers to use your credit report,, including financial institutions, public safety officers, and where a credit report could be related to your job duties.
+Currently there are 34 bills under consideration which would place restrictions on credit considerations for employment.
+Additionally, some localities such as New York City, have implemented bands on credit checks for potential employees.

 Possibly.
 Again, this will depend on which state you live in.
 Under federal law, with your permission, the employer can use the credit check as one of the factors in determining the best candidate for the job.
 It does not matter whether or not the job has anything to do with handling money, juggling budgets, or similar tasks for which credit information might relate more directly to your fitness for the job.

-However, if you live in any of the 101 states in which legislation concerning credit checks has been passed (California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maryland, Oregon, Vermont, and Washington), your employer may not use this information to deny you a promotion.
+However, if you live in any of the 11 states in which legislation concerning credit checks has been passed (California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maryland, Nevada, Oregon, Vermont, and Washington), your employer may not use this information to deny you a promotion.